DubeyArpita/Mental-Health-Analysis-Using-NLP/README.md

 4.  **Evaluation**: The trained models are evaluated on a separate test set to measure their accuracy and performance.

 This methodology combines NLP with machine learning to build an automated system for identifying signals of mental distress in text.

+## Results

+The higest accuracy is in SVC Classifier